hacks-guide/Guide-WiiU/docs/extras/dump-wii-games.md

 ### Joining Split Files (Only for Cleanrip)

-?> If you dumped the disc on a FAT32 formatted, device, you should've got at least 2 files that end with `.partX.iso`.
+?> If you dumped the disc on a FAT32 formatted device, you should've got at least 2 files that end with `.partX.iso`.
 They need to be joined up.

 1. Copy all the files that share the same name and end with `.partX.iso` in a folder on your computer.
 1. Open up a Command Prompt window.